-This one drives my up the wall and probably the same one they’re planning on knocking out.
-People get a maximum budget they can borrow from the bank and then they decide that if they buy a house under the budget, they miraculously can spend the rest of the money up to the max budget on renovations.
+This one drives me up the wall and probably the same wall the prospective homeowners plan on knocking out.
+People get a maximum budget they can borrow from the bank to buy a house and then they decide that if they buy a house under the budget, they miraculously can spend the rest of the money, up to the max budget, on renovations.

 For example, a buyer has $40,000 cash for a down payment and the bank will lend then $160,000 for a total budget of $200,000.
 The buyer decides to buy a $180,000 house, so now they think that they have $20,000 to spend on renovations.
 Wrong!
 They might have saved $4,000 on a 20% down payment, but they definitely don’t have another $20,000 of cash out of a mortgage from the bank.